Access to medicines: Doha Declaration

 Further legislation such as Doha Declaration of 2001 worked to rectify the negative impact of the TRIPS Agreement.
 The Doha Declaration on the TRIPS Agreement and Public Health, effective November 2001, was adopted by WTO Ministerial Conference of 2001.
 Many argued that the TRIPS Agreement hindered developing countries from implementing measures to improve access to affordable medicines, especially for diseases of public health concern, such as HIV, tuberculosis, and malaria.
 The Doha Declaration responds to concerns of developing countries that patent protection rules and other IPRs were hindering access to affordable medicines for populations in those countries.
 The Doha Declaration emphasizes the flexibility of the TRIPS Agreement and highlights the right of respective government to interpret the TRIPS Agreement in terms of public health.
 It refers to specific parts of TRIPS, such as the use of compulsory licensing for pharmaceutical drugs only in the case of a national emergency and circumstances of extreme urgency and the right to determine what constitutes this—such as to address public health issues.

 Paragraph 6 System

 The declaration also allows for countries without manufacturing capabilities to turn to another country for the export of generic brands of patented medicines.
 This is known as the paragraph 6 system.
 As of 2010 it had only been called upon once, concerning the export of medicines from Canada to Rwanda, with varying opinions about its results and potential.

+Voluntary Licensing

+Another mechanism to enable access to essential medicines in low- and middle-income countries (LMICs) is a voluntary license (VL).
+A VL is an agreement where an originator manufacturer allows a generic manufacturer to produce and sell a patented drug in specific countries under certain terms.
+These licences can be established directly between patent holders and generic manufacturers or through patent pooling mechanisms like the Medicines Patent Pool.
+Such licences, are often non-exclusive and granted to multiple manufacturers.
+A study in The Lancet suggest that voluntary licensing was an effective tool in advancing access to Hepatitis C antiviral medicines.
+VL has also been effective in increasing access to HIV medicines in the development world via the Medicines Patent Pool.
+On the hand there are groups critical of voluntary licensing including Médecins Sans Frontières (MSF).